astropy/pytest-arraydiff/README.rst

 -----

-This is a `py.test <http://pytest.org>`__ plugin to facilitate the generation and comparison of arrays produced during tests (this is a spin-off from
+This is a `py.test <http://pytest.org>`__ plugin to facilitate the generation and comparison of data arrays produced during tests (this is a spin-off from
 `pytest-arraydiff <https://github.com/astrofrog/pytest-arraydiff>`__).

-The basic idea is that you can write a test that generates a Numpy array.
+The basic idea is that you can write a test that generates a Numpy array (or other related objects depending on the format).
 You can then either run the tests in a mode to **generate** reference files from the arrays, or you can run the tests in **comparison** mode, which will compare the results of the tests to the reference ones within some tolerance.

 At the moment, the supported file formats for the reference files are:

--  The FITS format (requires `astropy <http://www.astropy.org>`__)
 -  A plain text-based format (baed on Numpy ``loadtxt`` output)
+-  The FITS format (requires `astropy <http://www.astropy.org>`__).
+With this format, tests can return either a Numpy array for a FITS HDU object.

 For more information on how to write tests to do this, see the **Using** section below.